Eddyswj/Projects/README.md

 # 🏫 School Projects
-Compilation of projects that I had done.
+Compilation of projects that I had done or had collaborated with.

 ## **📐 Computational Thinking in Design **